UPDATE: Seeking a publisher for my memoir, What Didn't Kill Me Made Me

-my life as a former diabetic after a kidney/pancreas transplant in 1998.
-Because of everything I've experienced, I share
+my life as a Type 1 diabetic and my life as a former diabetic after a kidney/pancreas transplant in 1998.
+Because of

-life lessons I learned, with some humorous situations included.
-It's an inspiring story--with plenty of rollercoaster
+everything I've experienced, I share life lessons I learned, with some humorous situations included.
+Along the way I

 highs and lows along the way.
 It is the FIRST book to illustrate the life of a kidney/pancreas transplant who loses